Meandmy10/DGHA-Backend/README.md

 1. Update `Startup.cs` file so the `adminUrl` variable in the `ConfigureServices` function is the same as the deployed Admin Applicaion and `baseUrl` is the same as the identity server url
 2. Update `Startup.cs` file so the `Authority` option for the `AddAuthentication` function is the same as the Admin Application url

-At the base url of the API you can find the Swagger API Documentation, to see a deployed example of this go [here](https://dgha-api.azurewebsites.net/index.html)
+At the base url of the API you can find the Swagger API Documentation.

+~~To see a deployed example of this go [here](https://dgha-api.azurewebsites.net/index.html)~~ <- That doesn't exist anymore, sorry.